Andrew Bell (judge): Legal career

 In 1990–1991, Bell was the Associate to the then Chief Justice of the High Court, Anthony Mason.
 It was there he met his wife, Joanna Bird, the Associate to Justice Michael McHugh.
-He was admitted as a barrister in 1995 and read with Phil Greenwood in Eleven Wentworth chambers.
-He took silk in 2006 as a Senior Counsel.
-He had a broad national practice and appeared in both trials and appeals, as well as an extensive international arbitration practice.
-He appeared in more than 30 High Court appeals.
+He was admitted as a barrister in 1995 and read with Phil Greenwood and Paul Brereton (who later became a Supreme Court Justice).
+He took silk in 2006.
+He had a broad national practice and appeared in both trials and appeals, including 30 High Court appeals.

-He was Treasurer, then Senior Vice President of the New South Wales Bar Association, a past chairman of the Professional Conduct Committee of that Association and was for many years the editor of that Association's journal titled "Bar News".
+He was Treasurer, then Senior Vice President of the New South Wales Bar Association, a past chairman of a Professional Conduct Committee of that Association and was for many years the editor of the Bar Association's journal titled "Bar News".

-He was twice the chairman of his chambers, Eleven Wentworth Chambers.
-He was a member of "Wentworth Wombats", described in his swearing-in speech as being "one of the finest cricket teams ever to leave these shores but never to taste success".
+He was twice the chairman of his chambers, Eleven Wentworth and he was a member of "Wentworth Wombats", described in his swearing-in speech as being "one of the finest cricket teams ever to leave these shores but never to taste success".

 In 2008 he was appointed an adjunct professor at Sydney University Law School, where he taught private international law.
-Bell is a co-author of Nygh's Conflict of Laws in Australia.
+Bell has co-authored three editions of Nygh's Conflict of Laws in Australia.

 Bell is a Fellow of the Australian Academy of Law.
-His notable legal cases have included acting for Qantas against Rolls-Royce, the Rinehart children in trust litigation against Gina Rinehart, and for Channel 7 in relation to cases arising from Australian Federal Police raids.
+His notable legal cases have included acting for former New Zealand Prime Minister David Lange against the Australian Broadcasting Corporation, for Qantas against Rolls-Royce, the Rinehart children in trust litigation against Gina Rinehart, and for Channel 7 in relation to cases arising from Australian Federal Police raids.

 Sculpture by the Sea

-Bell was a long-time board member of the Sydney Sculpture by the Sea exhibition.
-He was a board member from 2006, and became its chair between 2010 and 2016.
-He is credited with being instrumental in developing the event from an organisation barely able to stage two large exhibits in Sydney and Perth, to a well established body regarded as the peak body for sculpture in Australia.
+Bell was a long-time board member of Sculpture by the Sea exhibition.
+He became its chair between 2010 and 2016.
+He is credited with being instrumental in developing the event from an organisation barely able to stage two large exhibits in Sydney and Perth, to a well established non-for-profit cultural institution regarded as the peak body for sculpture in Australia.
 He introduced key changes such as a universal minimum income for artists in the Sydney exhibition, and later covering the costs of the heavy installation equipment for artists in both Sydney and Perth.
 He also developed initiatives such as "Sculpture at Barangaroo", held in 2016 and 2017, as well as the Sydney Sculpture Conference at the Sydney Opera House.

 Bell would attend opening nights in Cottesloe wearing a Hawaiian shirt.
 In 2011 he escorted Crown Prince Frederik and Crown Princess Mary at the Sydney exhibition.
 Bell was later alleged to have said that his meeting with the Crown Princess was the highlight of their trip to Australia in 2011.
 At the 20th anniversary dinner for Sculpture by the Sea in 2016, Bell took the stage with a photograph of the Crown Princess with himself looming in the background and exclaimed how delighted the princess looked at seeing him.